 As is often the case in a small city, Phillips doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Phillips who are college-educated is close to the national average for all communities of 21.84%: 19.36% of the adults in Phillips have a bachelor's degree or advanced degree.
+In terms of college education, Phillips is nearly on par with the US average for all cities of 21.84%: 18.70% of adults 25 and older in Phillips have a bachelor's degree or advanced degree.

-The per capita income in Phillips in 2010 was $21,366, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
-This equates to an annual income of $85,464 for a family of four.
+The per capita income in Phillips in 2010 was $24,063, which is middle income relative to Wisconsin and the nation.
+This equates to an annual income of $96,252 for a family of four.

 The most common language spoken in Phillips is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and German.